 In 2012, the LAMPP Project funded the development of a healthy homes training for 10 Head Start programs in Bridgeport, in collaboration with the Bridgeport Neighborhood Trust.
-The training module was designed to help Head Start workers identify home health hazards during home visits and refer families to services to remediate those hazards.
+The training module helped Head Start workers identify home health hazards during home visits and refer families to services to remediate those hazards.

-In 2014, the LAMPP Project was invited to present Pediatric Grand Rounds at Connecticut Children’s Medical Center.
+In 2014, the LAMPP Project presented Pediatric Grand Rounds at Connecticut Children’s Medical Center.
 During the presentation, we introduced the audience of pediatricians, specialists and medical staff to the concept of “Housing as a Platform for Health”.
 We placed great emphasis on describing the various health and safety hazards most commonly found in the homes of the patients served by Connecticut Children’s, as well as the resources available to remediate those hazards.

 In 2015, the LAMPP Project rebranded to Connecticut Children’s Healthy Homes Program (Healthy Homes), which is what we are currently known as.
 The rebranding reflected our ongoing efforts to address safety hazards and energy efficiency rather than solely focusing on lead hazards.